Year-End Stressors and how to mitigate according to this Psychology Today article.

 Connect with the Mainstay Financial Group at their website here:

-Wesley Odom, President and Owner joins PEP Talk with Meg to discuss the financial services provided by Armada Advisors.
-Wesley shares in depth about...
+Mark Fox, President joins PEP Talk with Meg to discuss the many services and health care options for employers provided by CBG.
+Their mission...